gonzalesn/gonzalesn/README.md

   to further my knowledge in HTML & CSS and JavaScript.
 I enjoy walking my two dogs, Tex(German Shepherd) and Chloe(Terrier/Chihuahua Mix).
 I also like to brew my own beer.

-  I'm very excited to be joining the team here at D&B. I'm looking forward to not only contribute to the projects, but also learn from developers in the industry and listen to the wisdom they have to offer.
+  I'm very excited to be joining the team here at Dun & Bradstreet.
+I'm looking forward to not only contribute to the projects, but also learn from developers in the industry and listen to the wisdom they have to offer.

-  The best way to contact me is my D&B email - gonzalesn@dnb.com You can also find me on LinkedIn - https://www.linkedin.com/in/nikegonz
+  The best way to contact me is my work email = () => gonzalesn@dnb.com You can also find me on LinkedIn = () => https://www.linkedin.com/in/nikegonz